kjell/mcn-2020-git-haiku/index.md

-Bright red pepper-pod
+Here, where a thousand
-is quieted with creepers
+The birds cry, and the fishes’ eyes are
-and gazes at the moon.
+Bush-clover petals